maatthijn/maatthijn.github.io/README.md

 ### v2.1
 1. Optimized repository by removing unused modules.
 2. Optimized "Galleries" page loading by reducing images size.
+3. Omitted some codes that produced error in web console.

 ## Logs